 Any given update, then, is designed to reflect what’s defining and redefining the scene now.
 Spanning a variety of cuisine types, price points, and neighborhoods, it centers on the cornerstones of the landscape — hence the word “essential” — while highlighting more recent arrivals that are extending Denver’s horizons.
 The fact that it can’t include every place fitting those descriptions is the nature of the beast; removal from the Eater 38 doesn’t, in short, mean that a restaurant isn’t still important and won’t return in the future.

 Note, too, that while the map may include the occasional Boulder establishment as well as food trucks and pop-ups with fixed addresses, it does not include mobile vendors (so here’s a shoutout to stars in that category like Pho King Rapidos, Yuan Wonton, and Little Arthur’s Hoagies).
 It also does not include bars, which have their own map, as do bakeries.
-And finally, it doesn’t include restaurants that are currently on the Eater Denver Heatmap, which can be viewed here.
+And finally, it doesn’t include restaurants that are currently on the Eater Denver Heatmap.
 And for all the latest dining intel, subscribe to Eater Denver’s newsletter.Read More